yepMad/yepMad/README.md

 I'm passionate about game development, software architecture and back-end programming.

 I started in the programming area at 11 years old when I came across Minecraft servers and its vast world of plugins spread across the community.
-Since then, I've been looking for my place in programming, I've been improving day by day
+Since then, I've been looking for my place in programming, I've been improving day by day.

 🎮 My Games: https://play.google.com/store/apps/developer?id=Pandora-Studio
 <br />